Technological singularity: Uncertainty and risk

-According to Eliezer Yudkowsky, a significant problem in AI safety is that unfriendly artificial intelligence is likely to be much easier to create than friendly AI.
-While both require large advances in recursive optimisation process design, friendly AI also requires the ability to make goal structures invariant under self-improvement (or the AI could transform itself into something unfriendly) and a goal structure that aligns with human values and does not automatically destroy the human race.
+According to Eliezer Yudkowsky, a significant problem in AI safety is that unfriendly AI is likely to be much easier to create than friendly AI.
+Both require large advances in recursive optimisation process design, but friendly AI also requires the ability to make goal structures invariant under self-improvement (or the AI could transform itself into something unfriendly) and a goal structure that aligns with human values and does not automatically destroy the human race.
 An unfriendly AI, on the other hand, can optimize for an arbitrary goal structure, which does not need to be invariant under self-modification.
-Bill Hibbard (2014) proposes an AI design that avoids several dangers including self-delusion, unintended instrumental actions, and corruption of the reward generator.
+Bill Hibbard (2014) proposes an AI design that avoids several dangers, including self-delusion, unintended instrumental actions, and corruption of the reward generator.
 He also discusses social impacts of AI and testing AI.
-His 2001 book Super-Intelligent Machines advocates the need for public education about AI and public control over AI.
-It also proposed a simple design that was vulnerable to corruption of the reward generator.
+His 2001 book Super-Intelligent Machines advocates public education about AI and public control over AI.
+It also proposes a simple design that is vulnerable to corruption of the reward generator.